jkeneda/jupyter-math-book/_sources/docs/development-stuff/index.md

 - fix probability distribution graph
 - fix numbering for examples from sphinx-proof

-Notes to self:
+Notes on sphinx tabs:
-- Headers aren't recognized by the ToC if they're in tabs.
+- Headers aren't recognized by the ToC if they're in tabs
+- 'include' directives seem to break out of the tabs